-FISPACT is written in FORTRAN-77 and conforms to the ANSI standard [13], apart from minor platform dependant features.
+FISPACT is written in FORTRAN-77 and conforms to the ANSI standard [16], apart from minor platform dependant features.
 However, rather than maintain several source codes for the various platforms, a single source code is maintained in pseudo-FORTRAN.
 This is incapable of compilation as it contains additional sections of code beginning and ending with special marker lines.
 A part of the code that is different for the various platforms is repeated, one section with the special marker lines for each platform.
-When modifications to the code are made a separate code (MASTER) is run which uses the pseudo-FORTRAN as input and, depending on the platform requested, produces FORTRAN source code for that platform.
+When modifications to the code are made a separate code (MASTER) is run which uses the pseudo-FORTRAN as input and, depending on the platform.